LaBryan Ray: New England Patriots

 Ray was signed by the New England Patriots as an undrafted free agent on May 9, 2022.
 He was waived by New England on August 30, and re-signed to the practice squad the next day.
 Ray signed a reserve/future contract with the Patriots on January 10, 2023.
 He was waived on February 17.

 Philadelphia Stars

 Ray signed with the Philadelphia Stars of the USFL on May 3, 2023.
-Ray finished the 2023 USFL season with 10 tackles and 3 sacks through 7 games with 5 starts.
+Ray finished the 2023 USFL season with 10 tackles and three sacks through seven games (including five starts).
 He was released from his contract on July 29, to sign with an NFL team.

 Carolina Panthers

 On July 31, 2023, Ray signed with the Carolina Panthers.

 On January 8, 2024, the Panthers signed Ray to a one-year contract extension.

 On April 21, 2025, Ray re-signed with the Panthers.
 He began the season on injured reserve due to an ankle injury, and was activated for his season debut on October 4.

+On March 10, 2026, Ray re-signed with the Panthers.
+On August 4, he retired from professional football.